giganttheo/giganttheo.github.io/_posts/2022-06-14-prompts_latent_space.md

 **Language Models speak a Language of their own** which was engineered to be as human-like as possible, yet some flaws remain.

-Those reasons are why **everyone** who wants to use these models should acquire some knowledge about machine learning.
+Those reasons are why **everyone** who wants to use these models might benefit from acquiring some knowledge about machine learning.

 ---

 ![](https://i.imgur.com/J5eXpjm.jpg)

 ## The importance of phrasing

 If you follow the news about language models, you may have encountered this table: